Ski (drink): History

 In 1999, the SKI can and logo was redesigned with the phrase "Taste the Wake."

 In 2009, the SKI can and logo were redesigned, an online vote was posted on the official SKI website to vote on a selected logo.
 Along with the redesigned cans, Cherry SKI was re-branded as "SKI InfraRED".

 In 2009 the selected can design hits markets with the phrase "Real Lemon, Real Orange, Real Good!"

 Distribution

 SKI is bottled in several facilities across the United States and distributed in Alabama, Alaska, California, Georgia, Indiana, Illinois, Kentucky, Missouri, North Carolina, Ohio, Tennessee, Utah, Virginia, and West Virginia.

-Although the origins of SKI has absolutely no connection to the city of Evansville, Indiana, the product is well known there, and has become a significant part of the local culture.
+Although the city of Evansville, Indiana has no connection to the origins of SKI, the product is well known there, and has become a significant part of the local culture.

+Pop culture

+In 1989, the country group The Kentucky Headhunters released the song "Dumas Walker" which made a reference to Ski with the lyrics "We'll get a slaw burger, fries and a bottle of Ski, bring it on out to my baby and me."

+In 2025, the film On Becoming a Guinea Fowl featured Ski predominately with every character simultaneously shouting “we love Ski cola!” followed by Backward masking of Morgan Freeman saying “Paul is dead and he loves Ski cola!”

 Promotions

 Ski has been a supporter of NASCAR Camping World Truck Series team MB Motorsports with drivers such as Justin Jennings and Kyle Donahue.

+Ski made a lodge flap with Order of the Arrow Lodge Tecumseh (65) for NOAC 2022.